Ahkonsu/wpproatoz-cptform-creator/readme.txt

 == Upgrade Notice ==

 = 1.0 =
 Initial release of the plugin.
-No upgrades required.